Shergy82/broad-oak-group-app/workspace/PUSH_NOTIFICATIONS_GUIDE.md

 2.  **Generate Keys**: Find the card titled **Push Notification VAPID Keys** and click the **Generate Keys** button.
 This will reveal two setup steps.
 3.  **Step 2a: Configure the Server**:
     *   In the "Step 1" box on the admin page, click the **Copy** button to copy the entire `npx firebase functions:config:set ...` command.
     *   Paste this command into your terminal and press Enter.
 This securely saves your keys on the Firebase server where your cloud function can access them.
+You only need to do this once.
 4.  **Step 2b: Configure the Client App**:
     *   In the "Step 2" box, click the **Copy** button for the environment variable (`NEXT_PUBLIC_VAPID_PUBLIC_KEY=...`).
     *   In the root directory of your project, create a new file named `.env.local` if it doesn't already exist.